 Intuitively, the knowledge that we rolled an even number restricts us to the three outcomes \(B = \{ 2, 4, 6 \}\).
 Since these outcomes are equally likely, the answer should be \(1/3\).

-Example 5.2 (Random babies and conditioning) Consider again the random babies example (Example A.1) from Appendix A, where we randomly return \(n\) babies to their corresponding \(n\) sets of parents.
+Example 5.2 (Random babies and conditioning) Consider again Example 3.3, where we randomly return \(n\) babies to their corresponding \(n\) sets of parents.
 As before, let \(E_i\) be the event that the \(i\)th couple gets their correct baby back and suppose each way of returning the babies is equally likely.
 Recall we showed in Example 4.3 that the probability the first \(k\) babies are returned correctly is \((n-k)!/n!\).

 What are the probabilities that…